 Almost all of the carbohydrates in chia seeds are fiber

 Let’s chat a bit about yogurt, shall we?
-I try to buy organic 100% of the time, I know its expensive but I look at it as an investment in my families overall health.
+I try to buy organic 100% of the time, I know it’s expensive but I look at it as an investment in my family’s overall health.
 Organic means there is a lower risk of contaminated feed and the nutrients are higher too.
 But, organic does not guarantee that the cow has/had a good life in a grassy pasture.

 Labels are so confusing and misleading, it drives me crazy that companies are allowed to use terms like “natural” or “pasture-raised”, even if the animal spends little to no time outdoors.
 Argggg!!
-Same goes for grass-fed.
-You need to look for labels that say “100% grass fed”.
+The same goes for grass-fed.
+You need to look for labels that say “100% grass-fed”.
 If you are not sure, talk to the grocer or better yet, visit your local farmer’s market and talk directly to the farmer.

 If you are lactose intolerant, I highly recommend you give goat’s yogurt a try.
 It’s unbelievably nutritious and causes less inflammation in the gut.